Woodford Files: Top Therapies for COVID; Get Stronger with Plant-based Proteins; Guide to OrganicsJulia Woodford August 17, 2020

 To shine more light on the issue, we bring you opinion pieces from two reputable sources:

-1) OMNS Editor Andrew Saul reveals how certain videos made by progressive doctors in China about their success using IV vitamin C against COVID were repeatedly deleted from YouTube;
+1) OMNS Editor Andrew Saul reveals how certain videos made by progressive doctors in China about their success using IV vitamin C against COVID were repeatedly deleted from social media;

 2) Lawyer Shawn Buckley discusses a new report that the Trudeau government is planning to enact censorship laws to prevent “misinformation” about COVID-19.